-Abilene Campus - Permission from the Provost must be obtained to solicit or distribute advertising, other printed material, or handbills at the Abilene Educational Center.
+Abilene Campus - Permission from the Vice President of Instruction must be obtained to solicit or distribute advertising, other printed material, or handbills at the Abilene Educational Center.
+Free speech and public assembly on campus grounds is permitted and a copy of the provisions can be obtained from the Provost's office.

 Cisco Campus - Permission from the Dean of Students must be obtained to solicit or distribute advertising, other printed material, or handbills on the Cisco campus.
+Free speech and public assembly on campus grounds is permitted and a copy of the provisions can be obtained from the Dean's office.